ai2cm/pace/README.md

 # FV3core

-FV3core is a Python version, using GT4Py with Dawn, of the FV3 dynamical core (fv3gfs-fortran repo).
+FV3core is a Python version, using GT4Py with CPU and GPU backend options, of the FV3 dynamical core (fv3gfs-fortran repo).
 The code here includes regression test data of computation units coming from serialized output from the Fortran model generated using the `GridTools/serialbox` framework.

 ## Getting started

-Use the `tests` target of the Makefile to run the unit tests
+Use the `tests` target of the Makefile to run the unit tests.

 ```shell
 $ make tests
 ```
-This will pull the test data from the Google storage bucket (using the `make get_test_data') `if it does not exist locally yet, build the fv3core docker image, and run all of the seqential tests using that image.
+This will pull the test data from the Google storage bucket (using the `make get_test_data`) if it does not exist locally yet, build the fv3core docker image, and run all of the sequential tests using that image.

 See the [Unit Testing]() section below for options.

 If you'd like to run MPI parallel tests (which are needed for parts of the code with halo updates), run